Twila Paris: Personal life

 Twila Paris is the daughter of Oren Paris II, the son of travelling late 19th and early 20th century street preachers and his wife Rachel Inez Paris.
 In the late 1970s, Oren Paris II founded a Youth with a Mission (YWAM) base in Elm Springs, Arkansas.
 Oren II is the cousin of YWAM founder, Loren Cunningham.

 After Oren II's passing, his son Oren III, claimed his father as the founder and Chancellor of Ecclesia College in Springdale, Arkansas, which operates on the former physical grounds of the Elm Springs YWAM base.
 In 2017, Twila Paris defended her brother Oren III after he was indicted for participating in a kickback scheme as Ecclesia's president, stating, "Those who know him [Oren III] well know that he is a man of deep integrity with a long established record of exemplary character.
 It is very clear that his highest aim is always to please God."
-In September 2018, Oren III received a three-year prison sentence for the kickback scheme.
+In September 2018, Oren III received a three-year prison sentence for the kickback scheme after pleading guilty.

 Twila Paris married her manager Jack Wright in 1985.
-Paris indicated in an interview that Wright had contracted the Epstein–Barr virus (EBV) causing him chronic fatigue.
+Paris indicated in an interview that Wright had contracted the Epstein–Barr virus (EBV) causing him chronic fatigue; however in 2000, doctors discovered he had a form of hepatitis for which he was treated.

 Paris and Wright have a son.
+His name is Jack Paris Wright.